 Looking at the individual PWDR data sets (e.g. the one for Azm=20.00)

-It is evident that there remain intensity differences due to texture.
-We can increase the harmonic order to more closely fit these, however one should do this carefully.
+It is evident that there remains intensity differences due to texture.
+We can increase the harmonic order to more closely fit these, however one should only do this carefully.
 Select the Texture tab for the B2 phase; the Texture tab will show

 And a drawing of the 001 pole figure will be drawn.
 This is the very typical “bulls eye” for cylindrical texture; of much more use is an inverse pole figure.
 Select that from the Texture plot type; the plot will be redrawn